Rendy Oscario

-Rendy Oscario Sroyer (born 7 October 1998), is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Madura United.
+Rendy Oscario Sroyer (born 7 October 1998) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Persebaya Surabaya.

 Club career

 Semen Padang

 He was signed for Semen Padang to play in Indonesia Soccer Championship in 2016.

 Persita Tangerang

 In 2022, Oscario signed a contract with Indonesian Liga 1 club Persita Tangerang.
 He made his league debut on 7 January 2022 in a match against Persib Bandung at the Ngurah Rai Stadium, Denpasar.

 Madura United

 Oscario was signed for Madura United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Barito Putera at the Gelora Ratu Pamelingan Stadium, Pamekasan.

+Return to Persita Tangerang

+Ahead of the 2023–24 season, Oscario signed a one-year contract with Persita Tangerang.